Argentina pushes AstraZeneca on COVID-19 vaccine supply amid hold-ups

-Argentina's government said on Wednesday that it had met with representatives of drugmaker AstraZeneca Plc (AZN.L) to ask about "difficulties" in the production of its COVID-19 vaccine and supply of it to the country.
+BUENOS AIRES, April 28 (Reuters) - Argentina’s government said on Wednesday that it had met with representatives of drugmaker AstraZeneca Plc to ask about “difficulties” in the production of its COVID-19 vaccine and supply of it to the country.

 The South American country’s health minister Carla Vizzotti formally requested a report on the progress in the production and quality control of the vaccine which is being made partially in Argentina and completed in Mexico and the United States.